11450 Port Rd., Culver City, CA 90230 Tel: (3l0) 842-4241 - Fax: (310) 572-9420

 1. Culver City resident siblings of students who will still be enrolled when the sibling begins kindergarten

-2. Culver City residents who are native speakers of the target language, as determined by the Home Language Survey and the District’s initial language proficiency evaluation, up to 30% of the class
+2. Culver City residents who speak the target language, either Spanish or Japanese, as determined by the Home Language Survey and the District’s initial language proficiency evaluation, 30% - 50% of the class

 How many kindergarten spaces are available each year?

-Due to the district’s participation in California’s Class Size Reduction program, each class in Kindergarten, 1st grade, 2nd grade and 3rd grade is limited to 20 students.
-There are four Spanish Immersion kindergarten classes and two Japanese Immersion kindergarten classes, for a total of 120 kindergarten spaces.
+Currently the Culver City Unified School District maintains a 22:1 student to teacher ratio in each kindergarten through third grade classroom.
+There are four Spanish Immersion kindergarten classes and two Japanese Immersion kindergarten classes, for a total of 132 kindergarten spaces.
 Space may become available at other grade levels as families move.

 How do families indicate their desire to enroll a student at El Marino?